-Elk Knob State Park Professional Review and Guide
+Elk Knob State Park Professional Guide

 "Elk Knob is one of North Carolina’s newest state parks, saved from the prospect of second- home development by The Nature Conservancy and local residents.
 One of many high peaks north of Boone, Elk Knob is an amphibolite mountain, a unique